 External examiners are informed at the start of their engagement of their right to raise any matter of serious concern with the Vice-Chancellor, if necessary through a confidential written report to which a considered and timely response will be provided.
-Where internal procedures have been exhausted and examiners remain concerned about a potential serious or systemic failure in standards, they may invoke the QAA's Concerns scheme and/ or inform the responsible Professional Statutory and Regulatory Body.
+Where internal procedures have been exhausted and examiners remain concerned about a potential serious or systemic failure in standards, they may invoke the QAA's Concerns scheme, use the OfS notifications process and/ or inform the responsible Professional Statutory and Regulatory Body.